-Does the Neighbourhood Area have the River Wye (including the River Lugg) in or next to its boundary? Υ The Parish boundary is less than 1km away from the River Wye Is the Neighbourhood Area in the hydrological catchment of the River Wye (including the River Lugg) SAC? Υ The east of the Parish is within the River Wye hydrological catchment If yes above, does the Neighbourhood Area have mains drainage to deal with foul sewage? Υ Mains drainage at Dorstone
+Does the Neighbourhood Area have the River Wye (including the River Lugg) in or next to its boundary?
+N River Wye/Lugg does not flow in or border the Parish Is the Neighbourhood Area in the hydrological catchment of the River Wye (including the River Lugg) SAC?
+N Whitbourne Parish is outside of the River Wye hydrological catchment area If yes above, does the Neighbourhood Area have mains drainage to deal with foul sewage?
+N/A Not Applicable